cabp393/chilean-birds/species/antipodean-albatross.md

 al: 400
 ---

-## IUCN classification (2019)
+## IUCN CLASSIFICATION (2019)

-**EN**: Endangered
+EN: Endangered

+## ORDER

+Procellariiformes

-## Local names
+## FAMILY

-None.
+Diomedeidae

+## NAME IN SPANISH RECOMMENDED BY THE S.E.O

+None

-## Distribution in Chile
+## MONOTYPIC

+Diomedes (Greek warrior) of the antipodes<br>
+Diomedea antipodensis (Robertson and Warham)<br><br>

+Diomedea (G) = Diomedes, Greek mythological warrior whose companions became seabirds<br>
+antipodensis = of the Antipodes; place on the earth's surface diametrically opposite to another<br><br>

+Diomedes (Greek warrior) of the antipodes

+## LOCAL NAME(S)

+None

+## DISTRIBUTION IN CHILE

 In Chilean waters during its resting period.

-## Habitat
+## HABITAT

 Pelagic

-## Description
+## DESCRIPTION

 Length: 110 - 117 cm.<br>
 Wingspan: 2.8 - 3.3 meters.

-## Feeding
+## FOOD

 Cephalopods, fish and crustaceans.

-## Reproduction
+## REPRODUCTION

-An egg, whitish with reddish spots at the blunt end.
+An egg, whitish with reddish spots on the blunt end.

-## Observations
+## OBSERVATIONS

 Considered by the SACC as a subspecies of the Wandering Albatross (Diomedea exulans antipodensis).
 The proposal to raise it to the rank of species did not pass.
-Tickell (2000), Martinez & Gonzalez (2004), Onley & Scofield (2007), IUCN (2014) and Zoonomen.net consider it to be a proper species.
+Tickell (2000), Martinez Gonzalez (2004), Onley Scofield (2007), IUCN (2014) and Zoonomen.net consider it to be a proper species.<br><br>

-Martinez and Gonzalez (2005) mention it in their work as a species that can be found in the Chilean sea, indicating that there is a record with photographs in the Los Chonos Archipelago (2004).
+Martínez and González (2005) mention it in their work as a species that can be found in the Chilean sea, indicating that there is a record with photographs in the Los Chonos Archipelago (2004).
 Other photographic records off Valparaiso in 2009 and 2010 (see photographs by Pablo Caceres).

-## Distribution
+## DISTRIBUTION (Clement's checklist 6.9)

-It nests in the Antipodes Islands and (in smaller numbers) in Is.
-Campbell (New Zealand); marine range to the Tasman Sea and S of the O. Pacific (Chile)
+It nests on the Antipodean Islands and (to a lesser extent) on Campbell Is.
+(New Zealand); marine range to the Tasman Sea and S of the O. Pacific (Chile)

-## Threats
+## THREATS

 Bycatch in tuna and swordfish longline fishing.
-Feral pigs and cats in their nesting areas (IUCN 2014).
+Feral pigs and cats in their nesting areas (IUCN 2014).<br><br>
 This species is considered to be experiencing a very rapid decline in population size (IUCN 2019).

 ## Image detail